-If you properly maintain them they will appear natural and provide a perfect smile.
-Additionally, they help strengthen muscles controlling your expressions that require the support of your teeth, rid you of pronunciation problems caused by missing teeth and aid with chewing.
+If you properly maintain your dentures, they will appear natural and provide a perfect smile.
+Additionally, they help strengthen the muscles controlling your expressions that require the support of your teeth, rid you of pronunciation problems caused by missing teeth, and aid with effective chewing.

 Full dentures are an excellent option for people who have lost all their teeth.
 Precisely designed and molded to fit one’s mouth, they slide over the gums and are held in place with suction and/or your own cheek and mouth muscles.
 They allow for proper chewing and keep the mouth and its surrounding facial features in proper alignment.

 Partial dentures fill gaps left by missing teeth.
 Usually made of resin, metal, or both, partial dentures are held in place with metal clasps or precision devices (tooth-colored, discreet clasps) that are attached to natural teeth.

-To help support the denture, implants can be used to anchor the denture in the mouth and prevents or minimizes movement.
-For many, this is a life changing procedure that virtually eliminates any previous problems they may have had with their dentures.
-To learn more about implants, please visit our Implant section.
-Contact Stones Family Dental, your local Salem dentist to make an appointment today!
+To help support the denture, implants can be used to anchor the denture in the mouth and prevent or minimize movement.
+For many, this is a life-changing procedure that virtually eliminates any previous problems they may have had with their dentures.